Richland Storage Packing Tips

 PACKING OTHER ITEMS

 If you plan to store clothes, think about investing in a wardrobe box with a built-in hanging rod.
-These are available for purchase at most storage and moving facilities.
+We have these items available for purchase at our office.

 PACKING IN BOXES